 The 2011 revenue bonds were originally issued at \$10,725,000 to finance the design, acquisition, and installation of a single-stream recyclables processing system.
 Bond proceeds were also used to fund the debt service reserve fund and to fund costs incurred in connection with the issuance.
-Interest is payable semi-annually at interest rates ranging from 4% to 5%.
-Remaining principal payments range from \$910,000 to \$1,080,000, payable annually on April 1 through 2025.
-The Authority is on schedule to redeem these bonds in April 2021.
+Interest was payable semi-annually at interest rates ranging from 4% to 5%.
+Principal was fully repaid in April 2021.